bestreyer/carfinder/README.md

 1. If the driver has sent their coordinates over 10 minutes ago, this driver won't returned in the response even if the driver meet the conditions

-2. If a accuracy less than 0.4% (approximately 90 meters error), the application don't update the driver location
+2. If a accuracy less than 0.4% (approximately 90 meters error), the application doesn't update the driver location

 ### How to store latitude and longitude
 `driver_location` table has three columns, which to store location: `latitude`, `longitude`, `location`